alfa0302/Projects/Mini Projects/README.md

 # Mini Projects Collection

 This repository contains a collection of mini projects developed using HTML, CSS, and JavaScript.
-These projects are designed to help improve and showcase frontend development skills.
+Each project reflects my journey in improving and showcasing my frontend development skills.
 Below is the list of included projects:

 ## Projects List